EtchedPixels/Fuzix-Compiler-Kit/README.md

 as68 directory of that git do a make clean; make -f Makefile.8085 and then copy the various xx85 tools it produces into the /opt/cc85 space.

-At the moment there is no C library, not much support code and no crt0.

 ## Intended C Subset

 The goal is to support the following